nkabbara/nkabbara.github.io/books/on-writing-well.md

     * Is anything pompous, pretentious or faddish?
     * Are you hanging on to something because you think it's beautiful?

-_There's a list of clutter examples below._
+_There's a list of clutter examples in the Notes below._

 ### Clarity Checklist
 1. Convert passive construction to active construction e.g. "The common reaction is incredulous laughter" becomes "Most people just laugh with disbelief.".